Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Hypothesis testing under separable POVMs

-The difference comes from Eq.(\ref{h1}).
-Because of the definition of $\alpha^{R,\dagger}_{sep}$, this equation does not hold for all large $n$ in general.
-What we can say is: there exist a small real number $\delta>0$, a subsequence $\{n_k\}$ such that
+The proof of this inequality is almost the same as the last half of the proof of Theorem \ref{theorem sec asymptotic}.
+The difference comes from Eq.~(\ref{h1}).
+The condition $\underline{\lim}_{n \rightarrow \infty} \beta_{n}(T_n)<1$ does not guarantee that Eq.~(\ref{h1}) holds for all large $n$ in general.
+What we can say is that there exist a small real number $\delta>0$ and a subsequence $\{n(k)\}_{k=1}^{\infty}$ such that

 for any number $k$.
-As a result, we derive Eq. (\ref{eq alpha n sep = Tr T n / d_A^n d_B^n}) only for the subsequence.
+As a result, we derive Eq.~(\ref{tr t n > delta e n e}) only for the subsequence.
 That is, we derive